-- Cost: Will you charge participants a fee to enjoy the Trunk-or-Treat?
-Or will the event serve as a fundraiser with donations going to a specific organization or cause?
+- Consider the cost: Decide whether you’ll charge participants a fee to enjoy the event, or if it will serve as a fundraiser for a specific organization or cause.

-- Find your trunks: If you’re hosting the event at a school, see if the PTO or teachers want to participate.
-Or, recruit local businesses to participate.
-Just make sure you allow trunk participants enough time to come up with an idea, decorate their trunk and purchase candy or treats to pass out.
+- Recruit cars to hand out candy: If you’re hosting the event at a school, see if the PTO or teachers want to participate.
+Or, ask local businesses to participate.
+Pro tip: Ask them early!
+Make sure you allow trunk participants enough time to come up with an idea, decorate their trunk and purchase treats to pass out.